project-chip/connectedhomeip/src/app/docs/README.md

 Messages arriving in the <code>core-message-dispatch</code> are assumed to have had their "APS" Header decoded completely such that they arrive in the form of a pointer to a <code>ChipZclCommandContext_t</code> which is defined in <code>src/app/api/chip-zcl.h</code>.
 Values that are normally part of the Zigbee APS header such as <code>endpointId</code>, <code>clusterId</code> and <code>commandId</code> are used by the <code>core-message-dispatch</code> to determine how to process the incoming message.

+<code>core-message-dispatch</code> uses information parsed from the "APS" header to retrieve a "request spec" and command handler pointer from the <code>core-data-model</code>.
+The "request spec" contains all the information necessary to decode the incoming request.
+The "request spec" and a pointer to the appropriate "request struct" are passed by the <code>core-message-dispatch</code> to the appropriate codec.
+The codec decodes the incoming message payload and populates the associated "request struct" which can then be passed on throughout the system for actual command processing and device actuation etc...

-For more information on the handling of plugins please see the diagram below:
+For more information and an example on the handling of incoming messaages by the <code>plugins please see the diagram below:

 ![CHIP ZCL Message Flow](chip-zcl-msg-flow.png)